If you believe there is a problem with a Will or that you haven't been adequately provided for, Berryman Partners is here to help.

-At Berryman Partners, we can provide you with professional advice regarding your eligibility to contest a Will, advise you on your prospects of success and prepare your claim.
+Berryman Partners have been serving Newcastle & Lake Macquarie for over 45 years.
+We can provide you with professional advice regarding your eligibility to contest a Will, advise you on your prospects of success and prepare your claim.
 If you’re a beneficiary under a Will, you may be affected if another person challenges the Will.
 We can also help you to protect any provision that has been made for you under that Will.

 Each state has varying rules about Will dispute and estate claims.

 - You may contest a Will if you are an eligible person and you have not been adequately provided for.